Open Source Brain v2#

 • Each workspace is saved on a persistent cloud volume, allowing users to save their work and resume it at a later time

-• Any files which are generated (e.g. analysis outputs, simulation results) are also stored in the workspace, and other files can be uploaded
+• Workspaces can be opened in any OSBv2 application, and any files which are generated (e.g. analysis outputs, simulation results) are also stored in the workspace, and other files can be uploaded

 • Users can keep their workspaces private or make them public to share them with the community